Let’s face it, the Digital Age is wondrous.

 I mean, you can go on your phone during phone time later; however, you don’t have as many opportunities to socialise with the ones you love.

-8. If our ancestors can cope being phone-free, then we can too.
+8. Remember that our ancestors coped with being phone-free, so we can too.

 Having a phone in our pocket is not the be-all and end-all.
 Life goes on.